mturchin20/bmass/README.md

 [![Travis Build Status](https://travis-ci.org/mturchin20/bmass.svg?branch=master)](https://travis-ci.org/mturchin20/bmass)

-The bmass R package provides accessible functions for running the algorithms described in [Stephens 2013 PLoS ONE][stephens2013] and applied to multiple large, publicly available GWAS datasets in [Turchin and Stephens 2019][biorxiv-paper]. bmass conducts a Bayesian multivariate analysis of GWAS data using univariate association summary statistics.
+The `bmass` R package provides accessible functions for running the algorithms described in [Stephens 2013 PLoS ONE][stephens2013] and applied to multiple large, publicly available GWAS datasets in [Turchin and Stephens 2019][biorxiv-paper]. `bmass` conducts a Bayesian multivariate analysis of GWAS data using univariate association summary statistics.
 Output inclues whether any new SNPs are found as multivariate genome-wide significant as well as posterior probabilities of each significant SNP's assignment to different multivariate models.

-For more details on the results of applying bmass to publicly available GWAS datasets, please see [our paper on bioRxiv][biorxiv-paper].
-For more details regarding the underlying algorthims of bmass, please see [Stephens 2013 PLoS ONE][stephens2013].
+For more details on the results of applying `bmass` to publicly available GWAS datasets, please see [our paper on bioRxiv][biorxiv-paper].
+For more details regarding the underlying algorthims of `bmass`, please see [Stephens 2013 PLoS ONE][stephens2013].

 If you find a bug, or you have a question or feedback on our work,